SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 XXX TR: What are the requirements/restrictions as far an initializers?

-When you apply the ``propertyDelegate`` attribute to a type, you create a new, custom attribute with the same name as the type.
+When you apply the ``propertyWrapper`` attribute to a type, you create a new, custom attribute with the same name as the type.
-Apply that new attribute to a property to manage the property using the property delegate.
+Apply that new attribute to a property to wrap the property using the property wrapper.
 For example,
 the code below
 applies the ``CountedAccess`` attribute to the ``someProperty`` property of the ``SomeStruct`` structure.

-.. testcode:: propertyDelegate
+.. testcode:: propertyWrapper

    -> struct SomeStruct {
           @CountedAccess var someProperty: Int
       }

-To access the managed value using the property delegate's setter and getter, write the property's name.
+To access the wrapped value using the property wrapper's setter and getter, write the property's name.
-To access the property delegate itself, rather than the value it manages, write a dollar sign (``$``) in front of the property's name.
+To access the property wrapper itself, rather than the value it wraps, write a dollar sign (``$``) in front of the property's name.
 In the code listing below,
-``$someProperty`` refers to the instance of ``CountedAccess``, and ``someProperty`` refers to the managed ``Int`` value.
+``$someProperty`` refers to the instance of ``CountedAccess``, and ``someProperty`` refers to the wrapped ``Int`` value.

-.. testcode:: propertyDelegate
+.. testcode:: propertyWrapper

    -> let s = SomeStruct(someProperty: 408)
    -> s.someProperty = 996